Tembrel/async-pizza/README.md

 # Asynchronous interdependent tasks

-This repo has code demonstrating two different approaches to executing tasks asynchronously when the some tasks depend on the completion of others.
-The example here is of making a pizza using the following tasks:
+This repository has code demonstrating two different approaches to executing tasks asynchronously when some of the tasks depend on the completion of others.
+The motivating example is making a pizza using the following tasks:
 1. Combining the ingredients of the dough.
 1. Letting the dough rise.
 1. Combining the ingredients of the sauce.